 Please bring your own highchair and cot if your child requires these.

 Centre sports equipment is available for use during activity time.
 You can also bring your own equipment, such as bikes, rollerblades, helmets, tennis and fishing gear.

 Washing machines are available for use free of charge in all Centres except Jindabyne and Point Wolstoncroft where there are coin-operated machines.
 Some Centres also have clothes dryers.
 Please bring your own laundry powder and clothes pegs.

 - Aerosol cans (i.e. spray-on deodorant or insect repellent)

 - Lollies or chewing gum

-- Anything valuable (Sport and Recreation takes no responsibility for the loss or damage to a client's personal property, including money or other valuable items)
+- Anything valuable (the Office of Sport takes no responsibility for the loss or damage to a client's personal property, including money or other valuable items)